-YunoHost comes with a backup system, that allows to backup (and restore) system configurations and data (e.g. mails) and apps if they support it.
+YunoHost comes with a backup system, that allows you to backup (and restore) system configurations and data (e.g. emails) and apps if they support it.

 You can manage backups either from the command line (

 yunohost backup --help) or from the web administration (in the Backups section), though some features are not yet available in the webadmin.

 The current default method consists in creating a